News Archive

 Dr. Yarneccia D. Dyson, Dr. Danielle Swick, and Professor Beth Webb Had a Peer-Reviewed Article Accepted to the Journal Reflections: Narratives of Proffesional Helping

-We’re delighted to share the news that Dr. Yarneccia D. Dyson, Dr. Danielle Swick, and Professor Beth Webb had a peer-reviewed article accepted to the journal Reflections: Narratives of Professional Helping The article is titled, “Navigating a Pandemic, Racial Disparities, and Social Work Education through the Lens of the NASW
+We’re delighted to share the news that Dr. Yarneccia D. Dyson, Dr. Danielle Swick, and Professor Beth Webb had a peer-reviewed article accepted to the journal Reflections: Narratives of Professional Helping The article is titled, “Navigating a Pandemic, Racial Disparities, and Social Work Education through the Lens of the NASW Code of Ethics.”
+Congratulations!!!!

 -